 - Meet fellow expatriates at top InterNations events in Tokyo, the Kansai Region and many other regions

-Whether you are already living as an expat in Japan or still residing at home in India to prepare your relocation abroad, InterNations Japan provides you with all you need: Founded in 2007, our trusted community has quickly established itself as the international networking platform for expats and global minds worldwide.
-Among our members there is also a sizable number of Indian expats in Japan, planting their roots across India - from Assam, over Gujarat to Manipur.
+Whether you have settled as an expat in Japan or are still living in India and planning your upcoming foreign assignment, InterNations Japan offers everything you need: Established in 2007, our trusted community soon became the leading platform for international networking among expatriates and global minds around the world.
+Our network also counts a considerable number of Indian expats in Japan, coming from all corners of India - from Mumbai, over New Delhi to Chennai.

 Indian Expats in Japan Posted:

 Hello , I moved here in tokyo recently, but I do mot know cyberlaws here , Please explain if ...